-Town Councilwoman Michele Johnson joined the Oyster Bay Town Board in June.
+Town Councilwoman Michele Johnson joined the Oyster Bay Town Board in June 2013 and was subsequently elected in November 2013.
 Michele, an attorney, previously worked in government as a Nassau County Deputy County Attorney, before bringing her knowledge and expertise to the Oyster Bay Town Board.

 Upon graduation from New York Law School, Michele served as deputy county attorney.
 She subsequently worked in private practice as both a matrimonial and criminal attorney.